If you look into students’ brains pursuing the CFA Program with all their might, we will see one thing common. They have an immense urge to earn big.

 - What would you do with CFA salary information?

 CFA Occupation Statistics & Top Employers

-Before we critically analyse CFA salary data, here are two things we need to consider.
-First we will look through CFA Occupation Statistics and then we’ll discuss about top employers that are employing CFAs globally.
+Before we critically analyze CFA salary data, here are two things we need to consider.
+First, we will look through CFA Occupation Statistics, and then we’ll discuss top employers employing CFAs globally.

 There’re two reasons.
 First, you need to know which job profile you would take after CFA.
 Second, you need to know which company can employ you in that position.

 According to the statistics of June 2014, it was found that the top occupation after completion of CFA is of Portfolio Manager.
 22% of all the members go for Portfolio Management.
 After Portfolio Management, the second top position is taken by Research Analysts (15%).
 Then gradually, Chief Executives (7%), Consultants (6%), Risk Managers (5%), Corporate Financial Analysts (5%), Relationship Managers (5%), and Financial Advisors (5%) take their respective places.

 So if you do CFA, the top four positions you should aim for are – Portfolio Managers, Research Analysts, Chief Level Executives & Consultants.